pfsense/docs/source/nat/configuring-nat-for-voip-phones.rst

 Disable source port rewriting
 -----------------------------

-By default pfSense rewrites the source port on all outbound traffic.
+By default pfSense® software rewrites the source port on all outbound traffic.
 This is necessary for proper NAT in some circumstances such as having multiple SIP phones behind a single public IP registering to a single external PBX.
 With a minority of providers, rewriting the source port of